Ripsaw

 In later years the number of programmes Ripsaw was able to run was dramatically reduced and it was not unusual to have periods where the fountains did not interact with the ride and sometimes they would not run at all.
 As a side effect of its regular maintenance, Ripsaw also saw a number of minor changes to its appearance over the years, which included the removal of much of the on-ride theming such as the large blue coil-type screws on the ride's structure and the circular-saw theming from the tops of the gondola arms.

-But seemingly this was to no avail and the ride continued to have costly periods of maintenance during both closed and open seasons.
+But seemingly this was to no avail and the ride continued to have costly periods of maintenance, during both closed and open seasons.
 And so it was almost inevitable that Ripsaw was one of the five rides slated for closure when the park were looking to make savings at the end of the 2015 season.
-Over the closed season, the ride and its queueline bridge were dismantled and temporarily piled in the coach park, giving a unique close-up for this much loved attraction.
+Over the closed season, the ride and its queue line bridge were dismantled and temporarily piled in the coach park, giving a unique close-up for this much loved attraction.

+The following year the site became home to a new legendry attraction, a pay-per-play game called Forbidden Sweep, which remained for a couple of seasons.
+During this period some remnants of Ripsaw's theming remained, including the ride's operator cabin and backdrop, which in 2019 acted as the set for the extremely short-lived show, Wasteland Bash.
+The remaining theming was eventually removed to make way for Funk'n'Fly, when The Retro Squad arrived in 2021.

 But the story didn't end there...
-Inside the park, some remnants of Ripsaw's theming remained, including the ride's backdrop, which acted as the set for the extremely short-lived show, Wasteland Bash.
-The remaining theming was eventually removed to make way for Funk'n'Fly.

-Much of the ride itself ended up in the scrapyard but the gondola and various other ride parts made a rather more exciting trip; eventually ending up in Germany as spare parts for Heide Park's Top Spin.
+After departing Alton Towers, much of the ride itself ended up in the scrapyard but the gondola and various other ride parts made a rather more exciting trip; eventually ending up in Germany as spare parts for Heide Park's Top Spin.